This beautiful lemon buttermilk cake with strawberry jam-cream cheese icing is dense, moist, and can be made without a mixer!

 - 1 teaspoon vanilla

-- Preheat oven to 350ºF.
+- Make The Lemon Buttermilk Cake - Preheat the oven to 350ºF / 177ºC.
 Grease two 6-inch cake tins and line with parchment paper.

-- In a large bowl whisk flour, sugar, baking powder, and salt to mix.
+- In a large bowl whisk the flour, sugar, baking powder, and salt together to combine.
+Set aside.

-- In another bowl whisk buttermilk, melted butter, eggs, 1 teaspoon vanilla, lemon zest, and lemon juice.
+- In another bowl whisk the buttermilk, melted butter, eggs, vanilla, lemon zest, and lemon juice until well incorporated.

-- Fold wet ingredients into dry until just combined.
-Divide batter between prepared cake tins and bake 30-35 minutes, or until internal temperature of cake is 200º to 205ºF.
-Cool cake on rack and remove from tins.
+- Fold the wet ingredients into the dry ingredients until just combined.
+Divide the batter evenly between the prepared 6-inch cake tins and bake 30-35 minutes, or until the internal temperature of the cakes is 200º to 205ºF.
+Cool the cakes on a rack for 10 minutes and remove from tins.
+Cool completely on rack.

-- For the Strawberry Jam-Cream Cheese Icing - Combine butter, cream cheese, icing sugar, vanilla, salt, and strawberry jam.
-Mix by hand or with a mixer until smooth.
+- Make The Strawberry Jam-Cream Cheese Icing - Combine the butter, cream cheese, powdered sugar, vanilla, salt, and strawberry jam together in a large bowl or in the bowl of a stand mixer.
+Mix by hand or with a whisk attachment until smooth.

 Did you make this recipe?
 I would love to see how you made out!
 Let me know on Instagram by tagging me @baconandbaileys and hashtag it #baconandbaileys so I can take a peek and re-share it in my Instagram stories!
 You can also find me on Facebook, Twitter, and Pinterest.

-All images created in partnership with my friend Aimée of Simple Bites.
-Recipe & Photography by myself; Food Styling by Aimée.
+All images created in partnership with Aimée Bourque of Simple Bites.
+Lemon buttermilk cake recipe, cake, and photography by Kelly Neil; Food styling by Aimée Bourque.